13 Nicknames for Alaska and the Reasons for Them

 13 Alaska Nicknames

-Red houses and structures on a mountainside
+Red wooden warehouse buildings and structures on a green mountainside

 The Great Land